The Crooked Lady

 The Crooked Lady is a 1932 British drama film directed by Leslie S. Hiscott and starring George Graves, Isobel Elsom, Ursula Jeans and Austin Trevor.
+It was written by H. Fowler Mear based on the novel of the same title by William S. Stone.
 A quota quickie, it was filmed at Twickenham Studios.

+Plot

+Ex-army Captain James Kent is out of work, and gets involved with a gang of thieves, but decides to go straight when he falls in love with lady detective Joan Collinson.